binaryphile/sorta/README.md

 Pass Arrays
 -----------

 Arrays can be passed by name or by literal value.
-It is passed by value, so the receiving function operates on a copy of the array, not a reference to the original.
+The array is passed by value, which means the receiving function gets its own copy of the array, not a reference to the original.

-To receive an array, a parameter is simply prefixed with an "@" which symbolizes the expected type but naturally does not become part of the variable name:
+To receive an array, the entry in the parameter list is simply prefixed with an "@" which symbolizes the expected type:

     source sorta.bash